 Winifred Falls Trail in Royal National Park

-The Winifred Falls Trail is a short but enjoyable bushwalk in Royal National Park that leads to a small, unpretentious waterfall.
+The Winifred Falls Trail is a short, family-friendly bushwalking track in Royal National Park that leads to a small yet picturesque waterfall.

 At the waterfall, visitors can relax on one of the many rock platforms or venture out a bit further along South West Arm Creek.